By Tim Lambert

-In 1918 in Britain women over 30 were allowed to vote.
+However in 1918 in Britain women over 30 were allowed to vote if they met a property qualification.
 In 1928 they were allowed to vote at the age of 21 (the same as men).
-In 1919 Nancy Astor became the first female MP and in 1929 Margaret Bondfield became the first female cabinet minister.
+In 1919 Nancy Astor was elected an MP.
+She was the first woman MP to take her seat in the House of Commons.
+In 1929 Margaret Bondfield became the first female cabinet minister.
 In 1979 Margaret Thatcher became the first female Prime Minister.

 In 1917 the WRNS (Women's Royal Naval Service) was formed.
 So was the WRAF (Women's Royal Air Force).
 In 1938 the Auxiliary Territorial Service, the female branch of the British army was formed.

-Nevertheless in the early 20th century it was unusual for married women to work (except in wartime).
-However in the 1950s and 1960s it became common for them to do so - at least part-time.
+In the mid 20th century most married women did not work outside the home (except in wartime).
+However, in the 1950s and 1960s, it became much more common for them to do so - at least part-time.
 New technology in the home made it easier for women to do paid work.
-Meanwhile the economy changed.
-Manufacturing became less important and service industries grew creating more opportunities for women.
+Before the 20th century housework was so time consuming married women very often did not have time to work.
+At the same time, the economy changed.
+Manufacturing became less important and service industries grew, so creating more opportunities for women.

-In 1970 differences in pay and conditions between men and women were made illegal.
-In 1925 a woman named Oonagh Keogh became the first woman in the world to belong to a stock exchange when she joined the one in Dublin.
-However in Britain women were not admitted to the stock exchange until 1973.
+In 1963 in the USA an Equal Pay Act compelled employers to pay men and women the same amount for doing the same job.
+An Equal Pay Act was passed in Britain in 1970.
+In 1973 in Britain women were admitted to the stock exchange for the first time.
 From 1975 it was made illegal to sack women for becoming pregnant.
-Also in 1975 the Sex Discrimination Act made it illegal to discriminate against women in employment, education and training.
+Also in 1975, the Sex Discrimination Act made it illegal to discriminate against women in employment, education, and training.
 In 1984 a new law stated that equal pay must be given for work of equal value.
-Meanwhile in 1976 Mary Langdon became the first female fire fighter in Britain.

 In 1921 Dr Marie Stopes opened the first birth control clinic in England.
 Contraceptive pills became available in Britain in 1961.